ARMY RETIREMENT SERVICES

 - A Retired Soldier collecting retired pay or the surviving spouse of a Soldier who is collecting a Survivor Benefit Plan annuity, just ensure that the Defense Finance and Accounting Service (DFAS) has your current mailing and email address.
 To update DFAS, create or update your myPay account.
 You may also call DFAS at 1-800-321-1080 or call the nearest installation retirement services officer, whose contact information is located here.

-- A “Gray Area” Soldier (in the Retired Reserve not yet collecting retired pay), just ensure the Reserve Retirements Branch at the US Army Human Resources Command has your current mailing and email address by calling them at 1-888-276-9472.
+- A “Gray Area” Soldier (in the Retired Reserve not yet collecting retired pay), just ensure the Gray Area Retirements Branch at the US Army Human Resources Command has your current mailing and email address by calling them at 1-888-276-9472.

-- A surviving spouse of a Soldier and are NOT collecting a Survivor Benefit Plan annuity, use our subscription form to receive Army Echoes electronically.
-If you prefer to receive it by mail, send your name and address to the editor at ArmyEchoes@mail.mil.
+- A surviving spouse of a Soldier and are NOT collecting a Survivor Benefit Plan annuity, send your name and mailing address to the editor at ArmyEchoes@army.mil to receive Army Echoes.

 What is different about the electronic edition